Prepare Income Taxes

 By 2014, nearly 22 million taxpayers may be subject to the alternative minimum tax (AMT).
 Overall, then, under current law, the effective federal rate will have increased from 21.5 percent in 2001 to 24.1 percent in 2014.
 This is sure to effect our refund amounts.

-Because legislation enacted in
+Because legislation enacted in 2001 focuses primarily

-changes in the effective individual filing rate.
+from changes in the effective individual filing rate.

 The effective rate for the lowest income sector increases from 5.4 percent in 2001 to 8.3 percent in 2014; in contrast, the rate for the top quintile climbs from 26.8 percent to 28.8 percent and that for the top 1 percent of taxpayers rises from 33.0 percent to 33.6 percent over the same period.